codalogic/exodep/README.md

     $project exodep
     $strand apple

+When the `$project` variable is set, the variable `$lcproject` is also automatically set with all characters set to lower case.

 Variables with names starting with two underscores (`__`) are reserved for use by `exodep` internally, and shouldn't be set by the user.